learnk8s/learnk8s.io/src/k8bit/content.md

 Ideally, you want to track all changes that happen **after** the first call to the API.

-Every Kubernetes object has a [`resourceVersion` field that represents the version of the resource in the cluster](https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions).
+Fortunately, every Kubernetes object has a [`resourceVersion` field that represents the version of the resource in the cluster](https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions).

 You can inspect the field in your existing cluster with: